Jopp-gh/Obsidian-Dune84/Wiki/Mermaid diagrams.md

 >**Note**: Please set zoom levels at least 10% higher than mermaid proportions, otherwise your diagram won't zoom

+#### Max zoom level (Phone)
+to get more balanced Mermaid diagram proportions, you don't have to set up anything.
+If you prefer Obsidians default Mermaid proportions for zoomed Diagrams, go to `Preferences>Style Settings>Dune>Pictures>Mobile - Mermaid Proportions`

+>**Tip**: to exit from Mermaid Diagrams,
+>- touch the right edge of the screen, where your scrollbar is.
+>- Otherwise, click on the buttons on the bottom of the screen

 ### Mermaid Diagrams on-the-fly